s4ltyk0v/txt2pdf/README.md

 1. Copy repository files to local machine

-2. Rename file ".env.example:" to ".env" and edit this file (specify the correct file paths).
+2. Rename file ".env.example:" to ".env" and edit this file (specify the correct file paths, telegram token, chat_id).

 3. Install the required modules
 ```